►All three statues have been enshrined in Philippine churches — for the past 400 years!

 One Large Crate Had Floated Off Badoc, Ilocos Norte in 1620

-When they opened the crate, they were surprised to find a statue of the Black Nazarene and a Marian image holding the Christ-Child.
+When the fisherfolk opened the crate, they were surprised to find a statue of the Black Nazarene and a Marian image holding the Christ-Child.
 Being devout Catholics, they immediately considered the statues as a God-send.
 They took this as a sign from Providence – a gift from Heaven.

 As legend has it, the fishermen from Sinait were unable to move the statue of the Blessed Virgin Mary, but had no difficulty moving the statue of the Black Nazarene.